alecsandrapetruescu/serverless-web-application/README.md

     ```
     cdk deploy
     ```
    Once deployment completes, the REST API endpoint will be seen as an output.
-You will use this URL for testing/ making GET request.

 #### How it works